Salesforce App Limits Cheatsheet

 representative

-This ability only applies to paid orgs in active status It does not apply to trial orgs Developer Edition
+This ability only applies to paid orgs in active status It doesnt apply to trial orgs Developer Edition

 or sandboxes